nilshedstrom/ARMTemplatesDeepDive/README.md

 Check this [article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-user-defined-functions) to learn how to create your own user-defined functions.
 Pay attention to the limitations because you cannot use them in all scenarios.
 ### Unit tests
 As with normal code you might want to run Unit tests on your ARM templates.
 There are two types of Unit tests:
 * Static file analysis that can help you verify that your templates are following a standard.
-[Static Analysis for ARM Templates](https://aka.ms/arm-ttk)
+[Static Analysis for ARM Templates](https://aka.ms/arm-ttk).
+If you want to run these test in Azure Devops you can install this [extension](https://marketplace.visualstudio.com/items?itemName=Sam-Cogan.ARMTTKExtension).
 * Unit tests that "deploys" the template, looks at the "deployed" resources and checks if they are what you expected.
 [Test ARM Templates using Pester & Azure DevOps](https://medium.com/charot/test-arm-templates-using-pester-azure-devops-837b5006c30c)
 [Testing ARM Templates with Pester](https://platform.deloitte.com.au/articles/testing-arm-templates-with-pester)
 ### Linked templates
-If your ARM templates gets too big or you need to modularize your templates you might might consider splitting your template into several smaller ones and have one call the other ones.
+If your ARM templates gets too big or you need to modularize your templates you might consider splitting your template into several smaller ones and have one call the other ones.
 The process is described in  [Tutorial: Create linked Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-create-linked-templates) and [Using linked and nested templates when deploying Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/linked-templates).
 Keep in mind that your deployments will get more complicated.

 ## Sources of documentation for ARM templates
 - [Export template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/export-template-portal)